 Core Relief Items - Sanitary materials (underwear, soap, and napkin) are often distributed on a quarterly basis to women and girls of age 12 to 49.
+A Additionally, NFIs such as sleeping mats and blankets distributed although not per standards.
 Others CRIs in the stock such as cooking utensil and jerry cans remain insignificant to be distributed.